-In order to guarantee an objective and neutral recognition process, the declaration of conflict of interest is a fundamental and transversal part of the GCR 3E® scheme.
-Therefore, from the process of forming the producer group, implementation of the internal management system, insitu evaluation, to the recognition and continuous improvement process, all actors involved shall avoid and be obliged to declare any conflict of interest situation, thus avoiding that decision making is influenced by this type of situation.
+In order to guarantee an objective and neutral recognition process, the declaration of conflict of interest is a fundamental and transversal part of the 3E scheme.
+Therefore, from the process of forming the producer supply chain, implementation of the internal management system, in-situ evaluation, to the recognition and continuous improvement process, all actors involved shall avoid and be obliged to declare any conflict of interest situation, thus avoiding that decision making is influenced by this type of situation.